lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

   The field Code have as well the same behavior, the 0.0X code format value in the request and Y.ZZ code format in the response.

-* In IPv6 and UDP, the header fields have a fixed size, which is defined in the Rule.
+* Headers in IPv6 and UDP have a fixed size.
+The size is not sent as part of the Compression Residue, but is defined in the Rule.
-  In CoAP, some fields in the header have a variable length.
+  Some CoAP header fields have variable lengths, so the length is also specified in the Field Description.
   For example, the Token size may vary from 0 to 8 bytes.
-  The CoAP options have a variable length since they use the Type-Length-Value encoding format, as URI-path or URI-query.
+  And the CoAP options have a variable length since they use the Type-Length-Value encoding format, as URI-path or URI-query.

   Section 7.5.2 from {{I-D.ietf-lpwan-ipv6-static-context-hc}} offers the possibility to define a function